puppetlabs/puppetlabs-apache/README.md

 <!--
     TODO:
     - Define public classes here.
-    - Alphabetize classes.
+    - Alphabetize and/or reorder classes.
     - Confirm all classes listed are in the section TOC.
 -->

 #### Class: `apache`

-This public class guides the basic setup of Apache on your system. <!-- What does it do?
+This public class guides the basic setup and installation of Apache on your system. <!-- What does it do?
 Should we detail that here? -->

-Include the `apache` class for nodes that need to use the resources in this module:
+When this class is declared with the default options, Puppet:

+* Installs the appropriate Apache software package and [required Apache modules](#default_mods) for your operating system.
+* Places the required configuration files in a directory, with the [default location](#conf_dir) determined by your operating system.
+* Configures the server with a default virtual host and standard port (80) and address (`*`) bindings.
+* Creates a document root directory determined by your operating system, typically `/var/www`.
+* Starts the Apache service.

+To declare the default apache class:

 ~~~ puppet
     class { 'apache': }
 ~~~

 You can establish a default virtual host in this class, the `vhost` class, or both.
 You can add additional configurations for specific virtual hosts by declaring the `vhost` type. <!-- Type?
 Define?
 Class?
 Parameter? -->

+We recommend customizing this declaration with the following parameters, as these default settings are not optimized for production.

 **Parameters within `apache`:**